malpa222/portfolio/_pages/redteaming/publication.md

 permalink: /redt/publication
 ---

+### Pre-requisites

+**Disclaimer**: this article does not talk about a lot of boilerplate code/knowledge required to start developing plugins for LLVM system.
+[My repository](https://github.com/malpa222/llvm-obfuscation) is a good start for playing around with the tools.
+If you want to dive deeper into the infrastructure take a look at resources provided in the references section.

+- A clone of [this repository](https://github.com/malpa222/llvm-obfuscation).
+Keep this repo at hand because I am going to refer to certain files in the article.
+- C/C++ compiler (preferably clang because we want to take a look at LLVM's intermediate representation)
+- CMake and a build tool (preferably ninja) for building the project
+- LLVM and opt for loading our plugins
+- llc for compiling LLVM's byte code

+## Why obfuscate?

 While developing malware, you will probably need to somehow make your binaries harder to reverse engineer.
 That way, your programs might be able to live in the victim's system for much longer unnoticed.
 But how can that be achieved?
 Well historically, it usually boiled down to encrypting or splitting strings in the code so that this: